striblab/driveshaft-strib/README-strib.md

 ### Authentication for the application

 To limit who can view the application interface, we use Google as well.
+We were unable to get the web OAuth to work, so we are using the `GOOGLE_APICLIENT_CLIENTSECRETS_INSTALLED` OAuth autehntication.
+The main difference is that after authenticating, you will not be redirected to the application.

-TODO: Limit by email.
+We have also added a feature to limit users by email address.
+This list is managed in the `DRIVESHAFT_SETTINGS_AUTH_EMAILS` variable and should contain a comma separated list of emails of who can access the application.

 ### Index/list of files